 TGbf Editor: Please revise the paragraph on lines 54 and 55 on page 143 of D1.2 as follows.

-The uplink power control, timing, and frequency synchronization requirements of unassociated STAs performing TB measurement exchange shall follow the same rules as those of associated HE STAs.
+The uplink power control, timing, and frequency synchronization requirements of unassociated STAs performing TB measurement exchange shall follow the same rules as those of associated HE STAs, as described in 27.3.15 (Transmit requirements for PPDUs sent in response to a triggering frame).

 CID 2037